Written by Layla Tweedie-Cullen

 et al. Critical Remarks on the The National Question, 2009: selected page spreads.

-LTC: It was designed in the style of early communist pamphlets, made up of eight sections or ‘Letters’, each with a unique cover, paper stock and ink colour (brown, blue, red, black etc.).
-Can you talk about the relevance of social resistance and the document to et al.’s practice?
+LTC: The publication was designed in the style of early communist pamphlets, made up of eight sections or ‘Letters’, each with a unique cover, paper stock and ink colour (brown, blue, red, black etc.).
+Can you elaborate on the relevance of social resistance and the document to et al.’s practice?

 (Top row) Little Lenin Library, pamphlet series from International Publishers, 1930–46, Die Weltbühne, published 1905–33, The History of the Civil War in the USSR, v.
 1.: The Prelude of the Great Proletarian Revolution, 1937 by M. Gorky (Ed), V. Molotov (Editor), K. Voroshilov (Ed).
 (Bottom Row) Lenin (x 4 editions), Progress Publishers, founded in 1931.